Welcome to Infinity!

 Use Table view to organize processes like CRM or business KPIs, and combine this view with filters and customize to declutter your table and see only the items and attributes you need to see.

 Complete customization is the key to Infinity’s powerful flexibility.
-This is what will help you organize your work exactly how you want, without any limitations.
+Along with the powerful structure, Infinity's versatile customization options will help you organize your work exactly how you want, without any limitations.

 Let’s see how customization in Infinity works.

 Once you open an item, you will get the option to assign a set of attributes to it.
-They will allow you to fully customize each item.
+They will allow you to build and fully customize each item and shape your items into whatever you need them to be.

 You will be able to add attributes such as checkboxes, numbers, text, labels, checklists and many more.
 The idea is simple - shape the items to suit your needs perfectly.